 Excess body fat can cause many different health problems and mobility issues.
 It can also exacerbate mental health problems.
 Weight loss can help you deal with conditions caused by too much body fat but losing weight remains a challenge for many people in Sebring.
 Exercise and diet can only do enough, but they cannot provide the results you want in most cases.
+That is where weight loss surgeries and gastric band surgery come in.
 That is where weight loss surgeries come in.
-Also known as gastrectomy or gastric sleeve surgery, this surgical procedure can help you lose weight much faster and efficiently.
+Also known as gastrectomy or gastric sleeve surgery, this surgical procedure can help you lose weight much faster and more efficiently.
 If you have been struggling with weight loss in Sebring, you may want to consider gastric sleeve surgery.
+Alternately, if surgery isn’t an option, you can opt for Medical Weight Loss.

 What Is Gastric Sleeve Surgery?